 Here we provide you with the top 6 difference between Graphs vs Charts

-- Charts represent a large set of information into graphs, diagrams or in the form of tables whereas Graph shows the mathematical relationship between varied sets of data.
-As such a Graph is a type of Chart but not the all of it.
+- Charts represent a large set of information into graphs, diagrams or in the form of tables whereas the Graph shows the mathematical relationship between varied sets of data.
+As such a Graph is a type of Chart but not all of it.
 In fact, a Graph is a type of subgroup of Chart.
 A Chart, on the contrary, can take the form of a Graph or some other diagram or picture form.

 - Charts can present data of all types into a visually appealing pattern; however, in the case of Graph, it is more ideal to have those data which depicts any type of trend or relationship between the variable plotted on the two axes to make a better insightful understanding to the intended user.

-Graphs vs Charts Head to Head Difference
+Graphs vs Charts Comparative Table

-|Meaning||A Graph is a type of Chart which is used to show the mathematical relationship between varied sets of data by plotting on its Horizontal (X-axis) and Vertical (Y-axis).||A Chart represents information which can be in the form of diagram, table or graph itself and it comprises of various methods for presenting large information.|
+|Meaning||A Graph is a type of Chart which is used to show the mathematical relationship between varied sets of data by plotting on it’s Horizontal (X-axis) and Vertical (Y-axis).||A Chart represents information that can be in the form of diagram, table or graph itself and it comprises various methods for presenting large information.|

 |Subset||All Graphs are Charts.
 It means that no matter which type of Graph one uses to display the data; it will be a type of Chart subset always.||All Charts are not Graphs.
 It means there can be other types of Charts which are not Graphs|

-|Data Analyzed||Graphs can be used for raw data as well and provide a visual representation of trend and changes in the data over a period of time.||Ideal for those forms of data which can be easily structured or Categorized into small subsets of simple and easily understandable figures.|
+|Data Analyzed||Graphs can be used for raw data as well and provide a visual representation of trends and changes in the data over a period of time.||Ideal for those forms of data which can be easily structured or Categorized into small subsets of simple and easily understandable figures.|

 |Usage||Graphs find their usage more in Analysis using both raw data and exact numbers and as such shows, accurate numerical figures plotted on its axes.||Charts find their excess use in business presentations and in showing survey results.
 Example Pie Charts are the most popular ones used in Business Presentations.|